ninchat/ninchat-webhook/event/audience_requested.md

 # Ninchat webhook event: `audience_requested`

-The webhook document contains the `audience_requested` property.
-It is an object with the following properties:
+The webhook document contains the `event_id` and `audience_requested` properties.
+The latter is an object with the following properties:

 - `realm_id` string.
 - `queue_id` string.